 All Parks, Trails, and Open Space recommendations are listed below.
 (See Chapter 3 for specific recommendations in detail on a district scale):

-- Establish a Central Civic Green at the Giant Food site for community gathering and events. - Naturalize Willett Branch in order to create an Urban Greenway to be owned and managed by M-NCPPC Montgomery Parks.
+• Establish a Central Civic Green at the Giant Food site for community gathering and events.

 A local green activated by surrounding retail uses